Atrial Fibrillation Treatment

 - Be physically active.

-- Get help if you are trying to stop using illegal or street drugs.
+- Reach out for help if you are trying to stop using illegal or street drugs.

 - Manage stress.